biswajit150803/GoLocal/README.md

 - React.js: A JavaScript library for building user interfaces.
 - Shardeum: The deployment platform used for hosting the ecommerce website.
 - web3.js: A JavaScript library for interacting with Ethereum and smart contracts.
+-Solidity:Used for writing smart contracts
 - Metamask: A cryptocurrency wallet and gateway for interacting with the Ethereum network.

 ## Installation

 1. Clone the repository: `git clone https://github.com/your-repo.git`
 2. Navigate to the project directory: `cd your-project`
-3. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install --legacy-peer-deps`

 ## Configuration